mattermost/docs/source/developer/interactive-messages.rst

     ]
   }

-The integration can respond with an update to the original post, or with an ephemeral message:
+The integration can then perform a separate API call with an update to the original post, or with an ephemeral message:

 .. code-block:: text